How We Found the Vulnerability

 This incident shows that even trusted and widely-used software can have hidden vulnerabilities.
 We recommend that you always investigate unusual system behavior, as it might reveal new vulnerabilities that haven't been officially recognized yet.

-Special thanks to our colleagues Manfred Rudigier, Thomas Hotz, and Jodok Simma for discovering, reporting, and fixing this vulnerability.
+Special thanks to our colleagues Manfred Rudigier, Thomas Hotz, Jodok Simma, and Eric Heindl for discovering, reporting, and fixing this vulnerability.
 This vulnerability was reported to Intel on July 31, 2023, and is fixed in the latest driver version: Linux Kernel Changelog 6.5.3.
 For further information about the IGB driver, see the Linux Kernel documentation.